1-IHR/flywire/Fileguide.md

-├── network.png          Network graph of connections betweeen neurons; labelled ├── poster.pdf           Scientific poster; with visualizations and biological relevance ├── verify.py            code for isomomorphism check; independent of source code ├── science.md           scientific poster; biological investigation of the circuit in FAFB
+├── network.png          Network graph of connections betweeen neurons; labelled ├── poster.pdf           Scientific poster; with visualizations and biological relevance ├── verify.py            code for isomomorphism check; independent of source code ├── science.md           research note; biological investigation of the circuit in FAFB

 ```